liviobisogni/lib-easypthread/README.md

 	cd lib-easypthread
 	```

-3. Run the installation script / Compile the library by running the installation script in the root directory of the repository:
+3. Build the EasyPThread library by running the installation script in the root directory of the repository:
 	```bash
 	./build_lib.sh
 	```